Close

 The inclusion of this book in the Open Carolina collection is made possible by the generous funding of

-A concise history of Civil War Charleston
+A narrative history of Civil War Charleston brought to life through images and firsthand accounts

-Stephen R. Wise is the former director of the Parris Island Museum and he serves on the editorial board for the South Carolina Historical Magazine.
-He is the author of two books published by the University of South Carolina Press—Lifeline of the Confederacy: Blockade Running during the Civil War and Gate of Hell: The Campaign for Charleston Harbor 1863, named by the South Carolina Historical Society as the best book written on South Carolina History in 1994.
+Stephen R. Wise is former director of the Parris Island Museum and serves on the editorial board of the South Carolina Historical Magazine.
+He is the author of Lifeline of the Confederacy and Gate of Hell: Campaign for Charleston Harbor, 1863.

 Books, News & Resources!